Manifold Fitting under Unbounded Noise: Introduction

 To deal with manifold fitting with noise, \cite{pmlr-v75-fefferman18a} proposes a new approach to fit a putative manifold under Gaussian noise.
-Strictly speaking, \cite{pmlr-v75-fefferman18a} requires that the number of samples be bounded by $e^D$.
+Unlike other methods, which use the entire sample set, the method of \cite{pmlr-v75-fefferman18a} involves subsampling first such that the number of used samples can be bounded above by $e^D$.
 Under this constraint, the noise is supported on a bounded set with high probability.
-With this, \cite{pmlr-v75-fefferman18a} could carry out their analysis with the bounded noise.
-However, the constraint on the number of samples makes the upper bound of $H(\M_{\rm out},\M)$ bounded below by a function of $D$.
-This indicates that the upper bound does not go to zero even if available samples are enough and the variance of Gaussian noise diminishes.
-Therefore, the theory on $H(\M_{\rm out}, \M)$ and the reach of $\M_{\rm out}$ is not essentially addressed when the support of noise is unbounded.
-This potentially leaves room for the manifold-fitting problem, especially from the theoretical side.
+Given this, the application of \cite{pmlr-v75-fefferman18a} is feasible with the bounded noise although the constraint on the sample size is problematic in that the upper bound does not go to zero even with a sufficient number of available samples and the variance of Gaussian noise diminishes.
+Therefore, the \YQ{problem} is not essentially addressed when the support of noise is unbounded and so creates room for the manifold-fitting problem to arise, especially from the theoretical side.